atomixnmc/minidi-dict-ng1/docs/unstable/customizing.md

 }
 ```

-Note: More configuration options will be available in future versions of MDwiki.
+Note: More configuration options will be available in future versions of Minidi.

 Hint: It is adviced that you create an empty config.json in each cases, to avoid 404 errors which will not get cached by your browser.
 Having an `config.json` file present thus will speed up page loading (even if its empty).